magicmq/pyspigot-documentation/scriptoptions.md

 ## Defaults

 Specifying script options for each script is not a requirement.
 Furthermore, you may omit certain script options if you do not wish to set them.
-All options have default values, as outlined above, and if you do not explicitly define certain options (or any options), the default values will be used.
+All options have default values, which can be customized in the PySpigot `config.yml` file, under the `script-option-defaults` section.

-If a script does not have any script options defined in `script_options.yml`, then the default values will be used for all script options.
+If a script does not have any script options defined in `script_options.yml`, then PySpigot will fall back to whatever default values are defined in the `config.yml`.
+If a default value is not defined in the `config.yml`, then an internal fallback value is used.
+These internal fallback values are listed below under each option.

 ## Options